ozendelait/rvc_devkit/depth/README.md

 The download script will not delete any data, to free space again, remove all files you don't need.

+Note: The VIPER benchmark does not supply training data but participants still have to submit results for its test set!

 ## Short Format and Layout Description

 The rabbitAI data set as well as the data created by the download script